-No bid for the Bonds at a price less than 98/2% of their par value, exclusive of accrued interest, will be considered.
-Bids may specify any number of interest rates subject to the above limitations for the Bonds.
-No bid will be considered which does not offer to purchase all of the Bonds.
+No bid for the Third Series B Bonds at a price less than 981⁄2% of their par value, exclusive of accrued interest, will be considered.
+Bids may specify any number of interest rates subject to (i) through (iii) above.
+No bid will be considered which does not offer to purchase all of the Third Series B Bonds.